ROCm/ROCmValidationSuite/docs/ug1main.md

 ### Building from Source Code

 RVS has been developed as open source solution.
-Its source code and belonging documentation can be found at AMD's GitHub page.\n
+Its source code and belonging documentation can be found at AMD's GitHub page.
-In order to build RVS from source code please visit [ROCm Validation Suite GitHub site](https://github.com/ROCm-Developer-Tools/ROCmValidationSuite) and follow instructions in README file.
+In order to build RVS from source code, refer
+[ROCm Validation Suite GitHub
+site](https://github.com/ROCm-Developer-Tools/ROCmValidationSuite)
+and follow instructions in README file.

 ### Installing from Package
 Based on the OS, use the appropriate package manager to install the **rocm-validation-suite** package.
+For more details, refer [ROCm Validation Suite GitHub site](https://github.com/ROCm-Developer-Tools/ROCmValidationSuite).

 RVS package components are installed in `/opt/rocm`.
 Package contains:
 - executable binary (located in _install-base_/rvs)